Luadoo/Luadoo/README.md

 * April 2025: Progressive Quantization: Enhancing Stability in Binary Neural Networks (submission to MTA journal)
 * May 2024: Starting to learn the diffusion model & quantization model.
 (3 months)
 * Sep 2024: low-bit quantization PTQ for ImageNet classification.
+(Going on)
 * June 2025: LLMs-PTQ research.
 (I am doing an internship at an AI company)
 * 今天是人生第一次离职了!